fbeeper/fbeeper.github.io/_posts/2020-06-18-VoiceOver-102-Common-Gestures.md

 With this setting, **triple tapping** the home or side button (depending on the device) will toggle VoiceOver.
 So convenient!
 Right?

-Now, let's go back to interacting with our apps.

 ## Continuous Swipe (and Tap)

 Sooner or later, one may discover naturally (or accidentally 😅) that a **single tap** on the screen moves the focus to the accessible element touched.